-Elsewhere in Malpaars-

 “Unconfirmed, but I am positive they are taking refuge within.”

-“Very well,” The man responded, reaching into the inside of his coat and pulling out five rings.
+“Very well,” The man responded, reaching into the inside of his coat and pulled out five rings.
 “Just make sure your men are ready when the time comes.”

 “Of course.”
 A smile appeared on the woman’s face.